- Page Contents

 - preparing a cover letter explaining in detail how all the relevant requirements of the entry clearance application as a Start Up Migrant are being satisfied, in particular, addressing the potential issue of the genuineness of the applicant as a Start Up Migrant;

 - preparing you for an interview with the Entry Clearance Officer (ECO) in relation to your Start Up visa application and discussing possible questions which the Entry Clearance Officer (ECO) may ask during the interview; and

 - doing all the follow-up work on the Start Up visa application until a decision is received from the Home Office, UKVI.

-Our fees for UK visa entry clearance for Start-up visa are given in the fee table below:
+Our fixed fees for entry clearance application for start up visa from outside the UK are as given in the fee table below:

-The agreed fixed fee will depend on the complexity of the Start-up visa entry clearance application and the volume of casework involved in the application.
-In addition to our fixed fee for Start-up visa entry clearance, the applicant will also have to pay the Home office UKVI fees for the entry clearance application.
+The agreed fixed fee will depend on the complexity of the start up visa entry clearance application and the volume of casework involved in the application.
+In addition to our fixed fee for start up visa entry clearance, the applicant also has to pay the Home office UKVI fees for the UK visa entry clearance application.